WilliamCarlos/williamcarlos.github.io/_posts/2019-2-26-life-is-a-probability-stream.markdown

 In general, we call these algorithms **Fully Polytime Approximation Scheme** and **Fully Polytime Uniform Sampling Scheme**.
 Really the *fully polytime* is redundant within the context of these notes. *All* algorithms here are going to be polytime.
 Once we open up complexity classes to exponential, deterministic algorithms probably exist.
 I do n't even want to meet a problem that results in an exponential-time randomized algorithm.
 Wew lad.
 So let's shorten the names.
 We have a randomized **Approximation Scheme** and a randomized **Uniform Sampling Scheme**.
 We also have a theorem that states you can create any approximation scheme if you are given a uniform sampling scheme.
 Which makes sense.
 A quote from class was, "if you can sample it, you can count it".

+And it looks like it telescopes away.
+Coolio.
+Moving right along.

 #### Topics to Cover
 Set balancing, martingales, Markov Chains and Stationary Distributions, mixing times, sampling and counting, balls and bins, permutations, secretary problem, MCMC, resevoir sampling, abacadabra & [] martingales, random walks/gambler's ruin